Hala-elmikkawy22/python-exercises/README.md

 - Reverse the list and remove the duplication.
 - Hands-on exercises work with strings.
 - Code to count lines and words in files.
+- Write items to a file and read from it.

 ## 🎯 Purpose
 - Revise Python fundamentals